ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 Capturing step collection membership reduces the hardcoding of step IDs across applications.

-## Business steps as part of a procedure
+## Steps as part of a procedure

-A business step forms part of a procedure if that step is set out in legislation or standing orders.
+A step forms part of a procedure if that step is set out in legislation or standing orders.
+Where a step is specified in legislation, procedure maps carry a citation showing the section of the Act setting out the procedural requirement.
+A step may be set out in more than one piece of legislation.
+In such cases, all citations are shown.

+Where a step is specified in the Standing Orders - or in a temporary Standing Order - of a House, procedure maps carry a citation displaying the current number of the Standing Order.
+Some steps describing activity around joint committees, are set out in the Standing Orders of both Houses.
+In such cases, both citations are shown.
+Standing Order numbers may change over time.
+Should Standing Orders be renumbered, we’ll make best efforts to update the maps.
+A separate project, looking to provide persistent citation of Standing Orders, is currently in progress.

 A step may also form part of a procedure if there is precedence for that step occurring in work packages subject to that procedure, for example: the debate of a take note motion in the made negative procedure.